 Tourists often look for authentic experiences when travelling, something that is unique to the specific country or hotel.
 Showcase the rich cultural diversity that the continent has to offer, whether it is a culinary class for local dishes, a traditional ceremony or an adventure sport.

-Additionally, find out more about the traveller beforehand and tailor experiences to their specific interests.
-For example, a traveller who wants to go lion spotting would appreciate an early morning safari, while a festival would be the ultimate experience for a traveller looking to immerse themselves into the culture of a country.
+Additionally, find out more about the traveler beforehand and tailor experiences to their specific interests.
+For example, a traveler who wants to go lion spotting would appreciate an early morning safari, while a festival would be the ultimate experience for a traveller looking to immerse themselves into the culture of a country.

 User-generated content is taking over social media, and for good reason, as people look for authenticity in the overly curated world of social media.
 Create a specific hashtag for visitors to share their experience through, and offer incentives, such as discounts on future bookings.